pieterbork/ciphercrack/README.md

 ### Caesar

-Vigenere is just a Caesar cipher for each letter, so it ciphercrack can by default do Caesar ciphers as well.
+Vigenere is just a Caesar cipher for each letter, so ciphercrack can do Caesar ciphers as well.

 ```python
 >>> from ciphercrack.vigenere import encrypt